Contact information: email@example.com

 On page 288 (Wildcat Bonus Trail), the directions end with "map page 297."
 That should read "map page 298."

-A reader pointed out a mistake in Hinterlands.
+A reader pointed out another mistake in Hinterlands.
 It's in the Eagle Point Buttress area.
 It's subtle, so I won't get into details, but let me know if you have any trouble navigating in the area.
 I still can't believe how few mistakes have been found in my books.
 It's not like I do this for a living, but I see tons of mistakes in books by people who do.
 Credit goes to my wife and other proofreaders.